ockam

 Your feedback on the enhancements you'd like to see on this feature are especially valuable, please send them through at https://github.com/build-trust/ockam/discussions/new

-ockam node start [OPTIONS] [NODE_NAME]
+ockam node start [NODE_NAME]

 This command will start a node as a background process that was previously stopped via the command ockam node stop.
 The node will be started with the same configuration as when it was created.